-In 2023 the Board of Statutory Auditors carried out the typical supervisory activities specified in Italian law, verifying that the Company's transactions of major impact on its revenues, finances and assets were carried out in accordance with the law, the Bylaws and the principles of correct administration, checking that the self-regulation procedures and principles adopted for the execution of transactions with related parties were respected, and that such transactions were aligned with the interests of the company, ensuring that the principles of correct administration were respected and the organisational structure of the business was adequate.
+In 2024 the Board of Statutory Auditors carried out the typical supervisory activities specified in Italian law, verifying that the Company's transactions of major impact on its revenues, finances and assets were carried out in accordance with the law, the Bylaws and the principles of correct administration, checking that the self-regulation procedures and principles adopted for the execution of transactions with related parties were respected, and that such transactions were aligned with the interests of the company, ensuring that the principles of correct administration were respected and the organisational structure of the business was adequate.
 The Board also supervised the adequacy of the internal control system and the adequacy of the administrative and accounting system of the Company, and the reliability of the latter to correctly represent the actions of the management.

-The Board of Statutory Auditors monitored the independence of the independent auditor, checking both that the applicable provisions were respected and the nature and entity of the non-audit services provided to INWIT by PricewaterhouseCoopers S.p.A. and entities in its network.
+The Board of Statutory Auditors monitored the independence of the independent auditor, checking both that the applicable provisions were respected and the nature and entity of the non-audit services provided to INWIT by PricewaterhouseCoopers S.p.A. and entities in its network up to 23 April 2024, and subsequent to such date, by KPMG S.p.A. which was appointed external auditor for the nine-year period 2024- 2032.

-For detailed information on the activities performed by the Board of Statutory Auditors refer to the Board of Statutory Auditors' Report to the Shareholders' Meeting prepared pursuant to art.
-153 of the CLF.
+For detailed information on the activities performed by the Board of Statutory Auditors refer to the Board of Statutory Auditors' Report to the Shareholders' Meeting prepared pursuant to article 153 of the CLF.

-In 2023, there were 23 meetings of the Board of Statutory Auditors (8 of which were entirely or partly held jointly with the Control and Risk Committee).
-The average duration of the meetings was approximately two hours and twenty minutes (excluding joint meetings).
-Attendance was 100% at the meetings of the Board of Statutory Auditors only.
+In 2024, there were 21 meetings of the Board of Statutory Auditors (8 of which were entirely or partly held jointly with the Control and Risk Committee).
+The average duration of the meetings was approximately two hours and ten minutes (excluding joint meetings).
+The percentage of attendance was 100% at the meetings of the Board of Statutory Auditors only.

-As at the date of approval of this Report, 3 meetings of the Board of Statutory Auditors have been held, as well as a further 3 meetings entirely or in part jointly with the Control and Risk Committee, and further meetings are scheduled up to the date of the Shareholders' Meeting called to resolve on the appointment of the new Board of Statutory Auditors for the three-year period 2024, 2025, 2026.
+As at the date of approval of this Report, 2 meetings of the Board of Statutory Auditors have been held, as well as a further 3 meetings entirely or in part jointly with the Control and Risk Committee, and further 3 meetings are scheduled up to the date of the Shareholders' Meeting.